k4nkan/save-spotify-logs/README.md

     Create an application on the Spotify Developer Dashboard to obtain your **Client ID** and **Client Secret**.

 2.  **Set Environment Variables:**
-    Configure the following environment variables.
-These are essential for the scripts (`auth.py` and `save_spotify_logs.py`) to function.
+    Copy the example environment file and fill in your credentials:

+    ```bash
+    cp .env.example .env
+    ```

+    Configure the following in your `.env` file:

     - `SPOTIFY_CLIENT_ID`: Your Spotify Application's Client ID.
     - `SPOTIFY_CLIENT_SECRET`: Your Spotify Application's Client Secret.